Spin-triplet superconductivity from inter-valley Goldstone modes in magic-angle graphene: Goldstone-mediated interaction

 where $D(0,\q) = - K(\q)^{-1}$ is the Goldstone mode propagator defined in Eq.~\eqref{GSprop} evaluated at zero frequency and $g_{\alpha\beta}(\k,\q)$ is the coupling function defined in Eq.~\eqref{coupling}.

-The fact that the interaction mediated by the Goldstone mode at charge neutrality and at finite doping have approximately the same form, Eq.~\eqref{GSint}, is a non-trivial result.
-We discuss it in detail in Appendix~\ref{app:lowE}, where we use the path-integral formalism to integrate out the valence band fermionic degrees of freedom and derive the effective low-energy theory that couples Goldstone modes and the conduction band fermions.
+Note that in the previous section we have calculated $K(\q)$ at charge neutrality, whereas in this section we are considering the K-IVC at non-zero doping, i.e. away from charge neutrality.
+The fact that the interaction mediated by the Goldstone modes at charge neutrality and at finite doping have approximately the same form, Eq.~\eqref{GSint}, is a non-trivial result.
+We discuss it in detail in Appendix~\ref{app:lowE}, where we use the path-integral formalism to integrate out the valence band fermionic degrees of freedom and derive the effective low-energy theory that couples Goldstone modes and the conduction band electrons.
 After carefully summing up certain sets of diagrams we end up with the conclusion that, to good accuracy, the effective interaction between the electrons on the Fermi surface mediated by Goldstone modes is given by the same expression that one would obtain by integrating out Goldstone modes at charge neutrality, i.e., Eqs.~\eqref{GSint}-\eqref{GSpotential}.
-We emphasize that this interaction should not be viewed as some low-energy starting point that need to be further renormalized by, e.g., particle-hole modes.
+We emphasize that this interaction should not be viewed as some low-energy starting point that needs to be further renormalized by, e.g., particle-hole modes.
 Instead, it is an effective interaction that already takes into account important renormalization effects and will be used directly to calculate superconducting instabilities.
 This is somewhat similar in spirit to the Eliashberg theory of superconductivity, where one self-consistently solves for the electron Green's function, while taking electron-phonon interaction as an input parameter (we, however, do not study the frequency dependence of the gap function in this paper, but do a BCS-type analysis instead).
-Another important result that we obtain and discuss in detail in Appendix~\ref{app:lowE} is that the Goldstone mode-mediated attraction~\eqref{GSint} is very weakly screened by the Coulomb interaction.

-From Fig.~\ref{fig:N0Ef}, we see that for filling factors $0<\nu < 0.5$, the Fermi energy is smaller than the Goldstone mode bandwidth, which we previously established to be around $10$ meV.
-This implies that we cannot invoke retardation effects to decrease the Coulomb pseudopotential.
-We therefore inevitably arrive at the conclusion that to obtain conventional $s$-wave superconductivity purely from the Goldstone mode exchange we need an attractive interaction which is larger than the repulsive Coulomb interaction.
-This seems hard to achieve, which motivates us to also explore higher-harmonics superconducting channels.

-To study the superconducting instabilities, we focus on the Cooper channel of the effective interaction given by the sum of Eqs.~\eqref{scrCoulomb} and~\eqref{GSint}:

-where the sum over moir\'e reciprocal lattice vectors $\G$ takes into account the umklapp process due to the superlattice potential.
-In our numerical calculations, we restrict $\G$ to lie within the first three shells of mini-BZ.